 In this blog we will discuss a situation that fits into the seemingly “impossible to get from point A to point B” category--an outdoor direct burial run that needs to go 500 feet between a home and barn.
 Oh, and it needs to achieve 10Gb/s as well, just to add to the pain.
 This is not an uncommon scenario.
 How in the heck do you get this done?
 Keep reading.
 Grab coffee.

 It is common knowledge that Ethernet cable channels cannot exceed 328 feet.
-What is not so common knowledge is the maximum number assumes 68℉ ambient temperature and includes both solid copper bulk Ethernet cable and patch cables at either end, too.
+What is not so common knowledge is that the maximum number assumes an ambient temperature of 68°F and includes both solid copper bulk Ethernet cable and patch cables at either end, too.
 The basic formula is:

 - Up to 295 feet (90 meters) of solid copper bulk Ethernet (22 to 24 AWG)